Lake-Tuggeranong-College/Holocron/Robotics/1 - Building and Programming Circuits/_projects/Smart House/_topics/Smart House Project.md

 4) When the light sensor detects excessive sunlight, the motorised blinds lower automatically to reduce glare and heat.
 Conversely, they raise to allow more natural light when the sunlight is insufficient.
 5) When the soil moisture sensor detects that the soil in the garden is too dry, the smart sprinkler system activates, watering the garden.
 It turns off automatically once the desired moisture level is achieved.

-The code design should follow the features discussed in [[Robotics/_projects/Smart House/_topics/Algorithm Design - Modularisation|Modularisation]].
+The code design should follow the features discussed in [[Robotics/1 - Building and Programming Circuits/_projects/Smart House/_topics/Algorithm Design - Modularisation|Modularisation]].
 Therefore the high-level view of the code would appear to be something similar to this:

 ![[smartHouseHighLevelCode.png]]